 Congratulations on being accepted to Widener University Delaware Law School.
 In preparation for your first year of law school we recommend that you relax and enjoy your summer.
 Law School is hard work and you should arrive rested.
-However, if you want to get a head start on your legal studies, here is a list of recommended books.
+However, if you would like to begin reading law related or themed content, here is list of recommended books.
 Some of these books deal with law school success strategies, others are legal histories that will give you a sense of the scope of our legal system or are stories which immerse you in the legal process.
 You should not attempt to read all of these books, instead focus on one book that sounds useful or interesting and read it at an enjoyable pace.

 We look forward to seeing you in August.